DanielMelo404/ae-nlb-2021-copy/README.md

 * mc_maze_medium: 8
 * mc_maze_small: 7
 ```

+The ensemble size was chosen by first ordering individual models by validation co-bps and then ensembling the top N models for N=1...M where M was some reasonably large number (30-50).
+The final choice of ensemble size was the N that maximized validation co-bps.
+Due to a bug only discovered after submission, the N used for the actual submission was slightly lower than the optimal N for a few of the datasets.
+However, we also observed that the co-bps was not overly sensitive to the exact value of N, so this likely did not have a large effect.

 We have made all our trained NDT model checkpoints from bayesopt available for download at: https://zenodo.org/record/5875246#.YefGXYRByEI (which can also be downloaded via the `download_checkpoints.py` script).